Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Introduction and main results

 Then QE follows from the two properties above.
 Indeed, for a fixed pseudo-differential operator $A$ of order $0$, it follows from \eqref{varianceestimate} and from a well known lemma\footnote{This lemma states that, given a bounded sequence $(u_n)_{n\in\N}$ of nonnegative real numbers, the Ces\'aro mean $\frac{1}{n}\sum_{k=0}^{n-1}u_k$ converges to $0$ if and only if there exists a subset $S\subset\N$ of density one such that $(u_k)_{k\in S}$ converges to $0$.
 We recall that $S$ is of density one if $\frac{1}{n}\#\{k\in S\mid k\leq n-1\}$ converges to $1$ as $n$ tends to $+\infty$.} due to Koopman and Von Neumann (see, e.g., \cite[Chapter 2.6, Lemma 6.2]{Petersen}) that there exists a density-one sequence $(n_j)_{j\in\N^*}$ of positive integers such that

 Using the fact that the space of symbols of order $0$ admits a countable dense subset, QE is then established with a diagonal argument.

-\paragraph{Organization of the paper.} In Section \ref{sec:rappels}, we provide the precise and complete framework that is relevant both to the sub-Riemannian geometric setting and to the spectral analysis of the associated sub-Riemannian Laplacian.
+\paragraph{Organization of the paper.} In Section \ref{sec:rappels}, we provide the precise and complete framework that is relevant both to the sub-Riemannian geometric setting and to the spectral analysis of the associated sR Laplacian.

 In Section \ref{sec_examples}, we recall the spectral theory of compact quotients of the Heisenberg group with an invariant metric.
 The study made in \cite{yCdV-83} serves as a guiding model for our general result.
-We also give some examples of 3D sR contact manifolds on which the Reeb flow is ergodic.
+This example is used in Section \ref{sec:melrose} in order to get a quantized version of the Birkhoff normal form.
+We also compute some QLs in this Heisenberg flat case.
+Finally, we give some examples of 3D contact manifolds on which the Reeb flow is ergodic.

 In Section \ref{sec:micWeyl}, we establish the microlocal Weyl law.
 No ergodicity assumption is required here.
-The local Weyl law has been established by several authors.
-We recall it and we present in Appendix \ref{app:davide} a proof using the sR heat kernel, which is adapted from \cite{Ba-13}.
+The local Weyl law is established in \cite{Me-Sj-78}.
 The limit measure that appears in the local Weyl law is the Popp probability measure.
 Therefore, this measure is the good candidate for a QE result, and the fact that the Popp measure is invariant under the Reeb flow makes it natural to expect that the Reeb vector field is relevant for that purpose.
-For the same reason, it also indicates that the sub-Riemannian geodesic flow \emph{is not} a good candidate, because it does not preserve any lift of the Popp measure in general.
+For the same reason, it also indicates that the sub-Riemannian geodesic flow \textit{is not} a good candidate, because it does not preserve any lift of the Popp measure in general.
 The microlocal Weyl law is derived thanks to a general argument proving the average concentration of the eigenfunctions on $\Sigma$.